 “CHILDREN DO WELL WHEN THEY CAN” ~Ross Greene

 4. Do you teach HOW instead of WHAT?

 Effective EF is all about how things get done.
 Doing what you know, rather than simply knowing what to do, leads to successful functioning and builds a healthy sense of autonomy, resilience and self-confidence.
 On the other hand, if your child knows what to do but can’t do it, success can be fleeting, rare and seemingly out of reach.
 Under such conditions, the child’s self-esteem plummets, and your parental concerns and worries rise.

-When parents focus more on the process then on the end result, good EF and/or good compensatory strategies are more likely to develop.
+When parents focus more on the process than on the end result, good EF and/or good compensatory strategies are more likely to develop.
 Use detailed praise to give your child the information needed to be able to do it again.
-Focus on the how not the what.
+Focus on the “how,” not the “what.”
 For example, “I noticed that you went to a quiet place to study, took frequent breaks and made some flash cards.
 The spelling words got deep in your brain, you remembered them for the test and were even able to use them in sentences.
 Your hard work paid off!” versus “Great job on that spelling test.
 You got a B.”

-PRAISE EFFORT NOT TRAITS
+PRAISE EFFORT, NOT TRAITS

 ACKNOWLEDGE THE STRUGGLE